Deep Submodular Peripteral Networks: Peripteral Loss

-There is one last issue with the above we must address, namely when $\oracled$ becomes extremely small or zero.
-This is perfectly reasonable since it expresses the oracle's indifference to $E$ vs.\ $M$.
-We address this with a $\tanh$-based ``gating'' function that detects when $\oracled$ is very small and gates towards a secondary loss that penalizes the absolute value of $\learnerd$.
-The final peripteral loss $\mathcal L_{\oracled;\alpha,\beta,\tau,\kappa,\varepsilon}(\learnerd)$ thus has the form:

-The rate of the gating is determined by $\alpha \geq 0$, and since $\frac{\alpha}{|\kappa \oracled|} \geq 0$, the gate switches to the absolute value $|\learnerd|$ whenever $\oracled$ gets very small.
-Thus if the oracle target is indifferent to $E$ vs.\ $M$ this encourages the learner also to be indifferent.
-Despite these hyperparameters, the loss gradient is still independent of the margin and $\beta$ making it useful for fine-tuning a learning rate (see \S\ref{sec:appendix_peripteral_loss_discussion}) for gradient-based learning.

 Comparing with standard contrastive losses and deep metric learning~\citep{balestriero2023cookbook}, a peripteral loss on $\shortlearnerscore{f_\parmschar}{E}{M} = f_\parmschar(E) - f_\parmschar(M)$ can be seen as a high-order self-normalizing by $\Delta$ generalization of triplet loss~\citep{weinberger2009distance} if $E$ is a heterogeneous and $M$ a homogeneous set of objects.
 We recover aspects of a triplet loss if we set $E=\{v,v^-\}$ and $M=\{v,v^+\}$ where $M$ is the positive pair (close and homogeneous) while $E$ is the negative pair (distant from each other and thus a diverse pair).
-With $|E|>2$ and $|M|>2$, we naturally represent high order relationships amongst both the positive group $M$ and the disperse group $E$.
-We remind the reader that while our peripteral loss could be used for GPC-style contrastive training for representation learning or for RLHF, our experiments in this paper in \S\ref{sec:Experiments} focus on the submodular learning problem.
+With $|E|>2$ and $|M|>2$, we naturally represent high order relationships amongst \textbf{both} the positive group $M$ and the disperse group $E$ (which is apparently rare, see\S\ref{sec:relat-contr-learn}).
+We remind the reader that while our peripteral loss could be used for GPC-style contrastive training for representation learning or for RLHF-based transformer alignment, our experiments in this paper in \S\ref{sec:Experiments} focus on the submodular learning problem.